oestradiol/VRC-Mods/README.md

 ## ProneUiFix
 **Current features:**
 * Simple fix to the Desktop Ui glitch that happens on some avatars, that opening the menu while you're proning will cause it be mispositioned.
+(Update: bug has been fixed by VRChat and this is now useless)

 ## ToggleFullScreen
 **Current features:**